-The Center is open safe!
-CALL 828-632-6966 to let us know you are coming!
-Bring your face mask!
+CALL ahead 828-632-6966 to let us know you are coming!
+Face coverings are encouraged.
 We look forward to seeing you!
 For larger groups, call to reserve your time slot!

 Make a Snowman Snacker!